w3f/PSPs/PSPs/psp-22.md

 ## Motivation for having a standard separate from ERC20
-Due to different nature of WASM smart contracts and the difference between EVM and pallet-contract in substrate, the standard should have specific rules and methods, therefore PSP-22 differs from ERC-20 in its implementation.
+Due to different nature of WASM smart contracts and the difference between EVM and `pallet-contract` in substrate, the standard should have specific rules and methods, therefore PSP-22 differs from ERC-20 in its implementation.

-Also, this standard proposal defines an extensive method list in the(interface.
+Also, this standard proposal defines an extensive method list in the interface.
 Unlike ERC20, it includes `increase_allowance` & `decrease_allowance`, and defines metadata fields as part of a separate interface.
-Another difference is that it has `PSP22Receiver` interface, and `on_received` method is called at the end of transfer if the recipient is a contract.
+Another difference is that it has `PSP22Receiver` interface, and `before_received` method is called at the end of transfer if the recipient is a contract.

 # This standard is at ABI level

-As contract-pallet in Substrate can execute any WASM contracts, we should not restrain this standard to only Rust & Ink!
-Framework.
-So that it can be use by any language/framework that compile to WASM.
+As `pallet-contract` in Substrate can execute any WASM contracts, we should not restrain this standard to only Rust & ink!
+Framework, so that it can be use by any language/framework that compile to WASM.
-The full ABI JSON for interface and events can be found at the top down of this proposal

 ## Specification
 1. [Interface](#Interface)